Alternative Names: Craig Lodge Pier – Loch Ridden

 Underwater directions: Enter the water and swim down a few metres then turn right and swim over the kelp towards the pier.

 There is a lot of debris underneath the pier as it was used by steamers in the past so there are bottles and various bits of crockery are lying around.
-Some is more recent, as the pier is still used by local boats and the lodge above.
+Some are more recent, as the pier is still used by local boats and the lodge above.
 Surprisingly there is little living in the debris apart from the usual hermit crabs and common sea stars, but that is probably because they prefer the cracks and crevices in the pier which provide better accommodation.
 There are also many wooden struts along the walls, some of which are covered in sea squirts, sponges and mussels.
 Others have been broken and honed by the tides and time into a sharp point, so be careful when moving around and along the walls of the pier.
 It is really the eastern side of the pier that has the most life, probably because this is more exposed to the passing tides.
 I found tompots, scorpion fish, prawns, sinny, gobies and a shore rockling all making their homes here.

 I was pleasantly surprised by this dive as I hadn’t been expecting much at all.